This is a sponsored post in partnership with Mazola® Corn Oil.

 - Onion – White, yellow, or red.
 Any of those work well with this recipe.

-- Garlic – swap out for 1 tsp of garlic powder.
+- Garlic – swap out for 1 teaspoon of garlic powder.

 Vegetables like calabacitas, mushrooms, chopped broccoli, spinach, and more would make a great addition to the filling.